BOARD OF DIRECTORS

 Michelle Rocca, MSCP, LMHC

 Michelle Rocca has been a mental health professional and community advocate since 2005.
-She has worked in a variety of settings including zero to three, domestic violence advocacy, training, and public policy, clinical practice as a sex offender treatment team co-therapist, and most recently as a Qualified Mental Health Professional (QMHP) for foster care youth and those needing intensive in-home therapeutic services.
+She has worked in a variety of settings including zero to three, domestic violence advocacy, training, public policy, clinical practice as a sex offender treatment team co-therapist.
+Most recently she joined Hale Kipa Inc. and oversees programs that support at risk youth.
 She is a new mom who benefited directly from the support of the Piko Pals Program and joined the board to assist other new moms in accessing the services that HMHB has to offer.

 LeighAnn Frattarelli, MD, MPH